 AVERAGING IN FOREX

-Let’s suppose that you have opened a long position in the EUR/USD currency pair at a price of 1.5000.
+Let’s suppose that you have opened a long position in the EUR/USD currency pair for 1.5000.
 In this case, the average opening price of the transaction will be 1.5000.

-Another example: you opened a long position at a price of 1.5000, and after a slight movement of the price down, you opened another long position at the level of 1.4950.
+Another example: you opened a long position for 1.5000, and after a slight movement of the price down, you opened another long position at the level of 1.4950.

 To determine the average price, it’s enough to use the simplest formula as follows: